shivam6797/medikiosk_app/README.md

 ---

 ## 🧠 Why This Project (Boot Reason)

-> "After working in a service-based company (Accedom IT Pvt.
-Ltd.), I wanted to build a **complete, production-grade Flutter application** from scratch — with real app features, clean architecture, and scalable state management — to demonstrate my hands-on experience and professional growth as a Flutter Developer."

 This app became the perfect **learning + showcasing project** for:

 - Exploring BLoC pattern for large-scale apps